-HOSPITALITY & TOURISM: Traveling the Globe (.5 credit) Grades: 9-12
+HOSPITALITY & TOURISM: TRAVELING THE GLOBE (.5 CREDIT)

 With greater disposable income and more opportunities for business travel, people are traversing the globe in growing numbers.
 As a result, hospitality and tourism is one of the fastest growing industries in the world.
 This course will introduce students to the hospitality and tourism industry, including hotel and restaurant management, cruise ships, spas, resorts, theme parks, and other areas.
-Student will learn about key hospitality issues, the development and management of tourist locations, event planning, marketing, and environmental issues related to leisure and travel.
+Students will learn about key hospitality issues, the development and management of tourist locations, event planning, marketing, and environmental issues related to leisure and travel.
 The course also examines some current and future trends in the field.

-INTERIOR DESIGN (.5 credit)
+INTERIOR DESIGN (.5 CREDIT)